Updated November 19. 2025; December 6, 2025, Feb.3/26

 Because poor me if I didn’t (love these fantasies),

-I’m afraid I’ll see I’m in the pain of failing to ignore distractions, (which occur at the end of my thought that forms my true response, that wording is coming 4 lines below)
+I’m afraid I’ll see I’m in the pain of failing to ignore distractions, (which occur at the end of my thought that forms my true response, that wording is coming below)

 namely, the delay in the pleasure of getting over the grief from the loss